atick-faisal/label-studio/docs/source/tutorials/yolo.md

 ### Overview

-This Command Line Interface (CLI) tool facilitates the integration of YOLO models with Label Studio for machine learning predictions.
+This Command Line Interface (CLI) tool facilitates the integration of YOLO models with Annotation Hub for machine learning predictions.
-It provides an alternative method for running YOLO predictions on tasks managed by Label Studio, particularly useful for processing long videos or large datasets.
+It provides an alternative method for running YOLO predictions on tasks managed by Annotation Hub, particularly useful for processing long videos or large datasets.

-Running the model predictions directly from the CLI helps to avoid issues like connection timeouts between Label Studio and the ML backend, which can occur during lengthy processing times.
+Running the model predictions directly from the CLI helps to avoid issues like connection timeouts between Annotation Hub and the ML backend, which can occur during lengthy processing times.

 ### When to use the CLI

 When working with extensive media files such as long videos, processing times can be significant.
-Label Studio may interrupt the connection with the ML backend if the request takes too long, resulting in incomplete predictions.
+Annotation Hub may interrupt the connection with the ML backend if the request takes too long, resulting in incomplete predictions.

-By running this CLI tool, you can execute model predictions asynchronously without the need for Label Studio to maintain a constant connection to the backend.
+By running this CLI tool, you can execute model predictions asynchronously without the need for Annotation Hub to maintain a constant connection to the backend.
-This ensures that even large or complex tasks are processed fully, and predictions are saved to Label Studio using SDK once completed.
+This ensures that even large or complex tasks are processed fully, and predictions are saved to Annotation Hub using SDK once completed.

 ### How it works

-1. **Label Studio Connection**: The tool connects to a running instance of Label Studio using the provided API key and URL.
+1. **Annotation Hub Connection**: The tool connects to a running instance of Annotation Hub using the provided API key and URL.
 2. **Task Preparation**: Tasks can be provided directly via a JSON file or as a list of task IDs.
-The tool fetches task data from Label Studio if task IDs are supplied.
+The tool fetches task data from Annotation Hub if task IDs are supplied.
 3. **Model Loading**: The YOLO model is loaded and initialized based on the project’s configuration.
-4. **Prediction Process**: For each task, the YOLO model generates predictions, which are then post-processed to Label Studio's expected format.
+4. **Prediction Process**: For each task, the YOLO model generates predictions, which are then post-processed to Annotation Hub's expected format.
-5. **Asynchronous Upload**: The generated predictions are uploaded back to Label Studio, allowing for large tasks to be processed without timing out.
+5. **Asynchronous Upload**: The generated predictions are uploaded back to Annotation Hub, allowing for large tasks to be processed without timing out.

 ### Usage